So many stocks…So little time

 - Since cash is all that really matters, TCI Idiot’s Valuation considers the ‘Cash flow from Operations’ from the Balance Sheet.
 (I would have preferred using Free Cash Flow but the screener.in template does not break out purchase of fixed assets on the balance sheet.)
 Let’s say CFO is ₹100 in a given year

-- It assumes that some of that some cash will be needed for operational expansion, buying new equipment, replacing old machines etc, but that a certain percentage can be earmarked to pay interest on hypothetical debt (stay with me here).
+- It assumes that some of that cash will be needed for operational expansion, buying new equipment, replacing old machines etc, but that a certain percentage can be earmarked to pay interest on hypothetical debt (stay with me here).
 The default assumption is 50%, i.e. ₹50 as the maximum interest payment the company can make because the rest of the cash is needed to run and grow the business.
 This assumption can be changed by changing the input in cell B46.

 - Conservatively assume this interest payment can be made sustainably into perpetuity, ₹50 this year, ₹50 next year and so on.
 Note how we’re not building a growth rate into this number